2026 Policy Updates

 • Position: Oppose

 Summary: SB 116 requires the Department of Corrections to collect DNA samples from people charged (not convicted) with misdemeanor or felony offenses and who are subject to immigration detainer requests if such samples were not already taken by ICE.
+The bill was amended to only require DNA taken if the individual was not taken into custody by ICE within 48 hours of their ICE detainer being issued.

 • Position: Support ✅